(Adopted from Epicurious)

 Preheat oven to 450°F with rack in upper third.

 Pierce potatoes all over with a fork and put on a foil-lined large baking sheet.
 Bake until very soft when squeezed, 45 minutes to 1 hour.

 While potatoes bake, stir together butter, miso, and scallion until combined.

 Slit hot potatoes lengthwise and, using oven mitts, push in sides to puff up potato.
 Serve with some scallion butter in center of each and with additional scallion butter on the side.

 Makes about 4 servings

 Story by Nicole Solomon.
-This article originally appeared in Plenty in November 2008.
-The story was added to MNN.com.
+This article originally appeared in Plenty in November 2008 and was added to MNN.com in November 2009.